Cold Email for Real Estate Agents: Templates That Convert

 - Check campaign performance (open rates, inbox placement)

-- Manually respond to replies (personalized follow-up)
+- Manually respond to replies with personalized follow-up

 Friday (10 minutes):